-Mark joined the Board of Governors in February 2024.
-He and his wife, Gill, have been Grange parents for 17 years, with all three of their children having attended the school.
+Mark joined the Board of Governors in February 2024 and chairs the Resources Committee.
+He and his wife, Gill, were Grange parents for 17 years, with all three of their children having attended the school.

 Mark recently retired after a 35-year career in the medical devices industry, most recently as International Vice President of a US resuscitation equipment manufacturer.

-Since retiring, he has become trustee of a charity supporting people with a learning disability, is a university guest speaker and MBA mentor.
+Since retiring, he has become a board member of the Resuscitation Council UK and trustee of a charity supporting people with a learning disability, as well as being a university guest speaker and MBA mentor.
 Additionally, Mark is a GoodSAM cardiac responder and runs the Alpha Course.
-When not doing these things, he is usually to be found spending time with the family, out on the golf course or playing guitar.
+When not doing these things, he is usually to be found spending time with his family, out on the golf course or playing the guitar.